Is there any such thing as St. Peter’s Basilica tickets and should you get one? Do you need St. Peter’s Basilica skip the line tickets?

 St. Peter’s Basilica tickets for the Papal Audience are free but should be acquired in advance – you will need to fill in the application you can find here.
 Everyone is welcome, and even if you don’t have a ticket, you still may be able to access the blessing.

-Third party bookings sites also allow you to get tickets for the Papal Audience – for more information, click here.
-In this case, you will have to pay a fee, vs getting in for free if you book via the official site.
+Third party bookings sites also allow you to get tickets for the Papal Audience.
+In this case, you will have to pay a fee, vs getting in for free.
 On the other hand, you will get a guide that will walk you through the event and take you to the best seats.

 Sunday Angelus

-If you are not in Rome on a Wednesday you may still have a chance to listen to the Pope.
+If you are not in Rome on a Wednesday you can still to listen to the Pope.
 Each Sunday when he is in town, at 12:00 pm sharp, the Pope addresses and blesses the audience from one of the windows of his apartment.

 The event is known as the Angelus and lasts for about 20 minutes.
 You will be able to access the square for free, but arrive a bit early as there will be security check to enter the square.
 The Pope’s address in this occasion is in Italian only.